Study from Sample Study

 Closing Prayer

-Loving Father, thank You for the living hope that I have in Jesus.
+Loving Father, thank You for the living hope I have in Jesus.
 Help me hold onto that hope today, even when I feel uncertain.
 Fill me with peace, and use me to share hope with others in simple but meaningful ways.
-I trust You with this day.
 Amen.